JRequest/JRequest.Net/README.md

 ![ftptest](https://user-images.githubusercontent.com/39979029/41505478-47048410-71d8-11e8-9579-e27213aad2cc.png)
 ---
 ### Request Dependency
 Request dependency is when a request depends on another request to send a complete or valid request to a web API.
 Suppose we need to call [OpenWeatherMap](https://openweathermap.org/) web API from our code to find the current location's weather forecast.
 Based on the web API's specification, the URL that we need to send the request looks like this `api.openweathermap.org/data/2.5/weather?q={city name},{country code}`, where `{city name}` is the name of the current location's city and `{country code}` is a two letter country code.
 In order to find the inforamtion about the current location and replace the varibales `{city name}` and `{country code}`, we use another web API [IP Geolocation API](http://ip-api.com/docs/) and find the values we need from the response data.
+In above scenario, we can say our weather forecast request depends on the request that returns the current location.
 #### Example 5
-In this example we are sending two different request to two different web APIs.
-The first API returns the current location where the request has been sent and the second API returns the current weather data for the location we pass to it.
+In this example we are sending two different request to two different API endpoints.
+The first API request returns the current weather forecast for the specified city whereas the second request returns the current location.
+**Note** The order of execution (the first request to be called) is determined by the `ordinal` property.
+Therefore, request \"CurrentLocation\" will be the first one to be called.
 ```
 using System;
 using System.IO;